 In his ten plus years at DKI APCSS he has contributed extensively to all aspects of the Center’s program and has directed the Advanced Security Cooperation, Comprehensive Security Responses to Terrorism, and Indo-Asia-Pacific Orientation courses.
 He has also led and/or provided subject matter expertise for workshops on various topics including counter-terrorism, maritime security, security sector development, and bio-security in countries including Russia, Indonesia, Myanmar, Thailand, the Maldives, Nepal, Fiji and the Philippines.

-Dr. Wieninger has taught political science and security-related issues at various universities and institutions, including two years at the U.S. Air Force Academy in Colorado from 1998-2000 and two years at the Defense Nuclear Weapons School in Albuquerque, New Mexico, from 2004-2006, where he was the number one instructor for both years.
+Dr. Wieninger earned his Doctorate in Philosophy at McGill University in Montreal, Quebec in 2004.
+Previously, he has taught political science and security-related issues at various universities and institutions, including two years at the U.S. Air Force Academy in Colorado from 1998-2000 and two years at the Defense Nuclear Weapons School in Albuquerque, New Mexico, from 2004-2006.